jimmc414/promethean_patterns/design_patterns/recursive_inquisitor.md

 -   **Trade-offs / Risks:**
     -   `Context Window Bottleneck:` This is the primary risk.
 For extremely complex or lengthy refinements, the JSON state object could grow to exceed the model's context window.
 Mitigation strategies could include summarizing older, "refined" fields.
     -   `Potential for Loops:` A poorly designed prompt could cause the LLM to get stuck, asking similar questions repeatedly.
-The Orchestrator should include an iteration limit (as our script does) as a failsafe.
+The Orchestrator should include an iteration limit (as the script does) as a failsafe.
     -   `Prompt Brittleness:` The system's performance is highly dependent on the quality of the master prompt.
 Small changes to the prompt can have a large impact on behavior, requiring careful testing.

 ## 6. Reference Implementation

-The `idea_consultant.sh` script and its accompanying prompt that we developed serves as the official reference implementation for this pattern.
+The `idea_consultant.sh` script and its accompanying prompt serves as the official reference implementation for this pattern.
 The key components are:

 -   **`run.sh`:** The `idea_consultant.sh` script containing the `while` loop, user I/O handling, and `claude` command invocation.
 -   **`prompt.txt`:** The multi-line string variable `PROMPT` within the script.